mozillascience/studyGroup/lessons/SG-T15 ggplot2 extension/Tutorial Menu.md

   - r
   # levels
   - beginner
-  - intermediate
-  - advanced
-output:
-  html_document:
-    toc_depth: 4
-    toc: true
-    toc_float: true
-    theme: cerulean
-    highlight: haddock
 ---

-## Tutorial Menu {.tabset .tabset-fade .tabset-pills}
+## Tutorial Menu

 Welcome to the class!
 The workshop format means you can choose your tutorial based on your comfort level with using ggplot2.
 For this reason I have divided the class into a menu of resources associated with starters (beginners), mains (middle level) & desserts (extended level).
-A summary list is provided in the image below and the tabs underneath will take you to the links belonging to each section (in addition to information on how to find relevent datasets and extra information on colour schemes etc).
+A summary list is provided in the image below and the sections underneath will take you to the links belonging to each topic level (in addition to information on how to find relevent datasets and extra information on colour schemes etc).

-Don't forget to **email** (a.jebb@abdn.ac.uk) or **tweet** (@AHMJebb1, @abdnStudyGroup) your finished graphs by the end of the tutorial to share them with the class and be in for the chance to **win a mystery prize!**

 **Figure 1, Overview of tutorial options for the workshop.**